VCG/vis_design_sprints_tutorial_2023/README.md

 * ***example_process_book_bechdel.pdf*** - process book of team working on independent design sprint on 'Bechdel test in films'

 ### Teaching_Slides_And_Activities
-* example slides of a 2-day workshop with a visualization design sprint in Tableau.
+* For example slides of a 2-day workshop with a visualization design sprint in Tableau please contact us directly.